GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/logging/client-experimentation/README.md

 <!-- END OF PRE-COMMIT-BLUEPRINT DOCS HOOK:TITLE -->
+> **!!!
+This package is being deprecated.
+The resources it deploys have been consolidated in the experimentation/client-landing-zone package**
 **`Note:`** The [core-experimentation](../core-experimentation/) package must be deployed before deploying the `client-experimentation` logging package.

 <!-- BEGINNING OF PRE-COMMIT-BLUEPRINT DOCS HOOK:BODY -->